vranki/laser-gcode-exporter-inkscape-plugin/README.md

 10-April-2015 - Fixed a bug with exporting paths when the origin was the top left.
 Disabled raster horizintal movement optimisation as it has a bug.
 Rasters will be a little slower but will come out oriented correctly.
 Search for line : row2 = rowData

+11-April-2015 - Added back in raster optimising, it's not perfect but it's mostly there.
+Only a little slow parsing white vertical space now.
+Found that raster optimisation code seems to be changing the pixel data at the end of the line somewhere.
+I'm not sure how since it's meant to just be cutting part of the data line out not changing it. will need to investigate further.
+Added option to the menu for users to disable raster optimisations.